davified/data-eng-bootcamp/README.md

 - Fork and clone repo
 - Run `./setup.sh`

+If you encounter any problems during the setup or during the labs, check our [troubleshooting guide](./troubleshooting-faq.md).

+### Prerequisites
+- An IDE (IntelliJ is recommended)

 ### Lab: HDFS
 - Run bash shell in container: `docker run -it sequenceiq/hadoop-docker:2.7.1 /etc/bootstrap.sh -bash`
 - `cd $HADOOP_PREFIX`